thy960112/MDBN/README.md

 #### Training

-For different scale, the following commands can be used for training respectively:
+For different scales, the following commands can be used for training respectively:

 ```
 # train MDBN for x2 SR